In Part One of this tutorial series, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

 - Change the default Uncategorized post category to something more meaningful.

-- If you use nested categories on your site, you may want to check the Show hierarchy option, otherwise leave this box unticked.
+- If you use nested categories on your site, you may want to check the Show hierarchy box, otherwise leave this box unticked.

-- To display the number of posts published in each category on your site, enable the Show post counts check box …
+- To display the number of posts published in each category, enable the Show post counts check box …

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-The Recent Posts widget normally shows on the sidebar section by default.
-All you need to do is configure the widget.
+The Recent Posts widget displays on your sidebar menu by default.
+All you need to do is configure your widget.

 Click on the Recent Posts widget title bar to display the configuration settings …

-There is really very little to set up here.
-You can add a title, select the number of posts to display and display post dates.
-If you want to use the default Number of posts to show setting, then just leave the widget as is, otherwise change the number of posts and click Save when done …
+There’s very little to configure.
+You can add a widget title, select the number of posts to display and display post dates.
+If you’re happy with the default setting for Number of posts to show, then just leave the widget as is, otherwise change the number of posts and click Save …

-The number of posts you have specified will be listed on your sidebar …
+The number of posts you have specified will appear on your sidebar …

-Creating and editing posts in WordPress is covered here: How To Create A Post In WordPress
+For a tutorial on how to create WordPress Posts, go here: How To Create A Post In WordPress

-Next, let’s add a widget to your sidebar for listing pages.
+Next, we’ll add a widget to your sidebar section for listing pages.

 Find a Pages widget in the Available Widgets section …